Five Dynasties and Ten Kingdoms period: Background

 The historian Hugh Clark proposed a three-stage model of broad political trends during this time period.
 The first stage (880–910) consists of the period between the Huang Chao Rebellion and the formal end of the Tang dynasty, which saw chaotic fighting between warlords who controlled approximately one or two prefectures each.
-The second stage (910–950) saw the various warlords stabilise and gain enough legitimacy to proclaim new dynasties.
+The second stage (910–950) saw the various warlords stabilize and gain enough legitimacy to proclaim new dynasties.
 The third stage (950–979) saw the forceful reunification of China by the Later Zhou dynasty and its successor the Song dynasty, and the demilitarisation of the provinces.
 Southern China, divided into several independent dynastic kingdoms, was more stable than the North which saw constant regime change.
-Consequently, the Southern kingdoms were able to embark on trade, land reclamation and infrastructure projects, laying the groundwork for the Song dynasty economic boom.
+Consequently, the Southern kingdoms were able to embark on trade, land reclamation, and infrastructure projects, laying the groundwork for the Song Dynasty economic boom.
 This economic shift to the south also led to a vast southward migration.

 North

-According to Nicholas Tackett, the three provinces of Hebei: Chengde, Youzhou, Weibo, were able to maintain much greater autonomy from the central government in the aftermath of the An Lushan rebellion.
-With their administration under local military control, these provinces never submitted tax revenues and governorships lapsed into hereditary succession.
+According to Nicholas Tackett, the three provinces of Hebei (Chengde, Youzhou, Weibo) were able to maintain much greater autonomy from the central government in the aftermath of the An Lushan rebellion.
+With their administration under local military control, these provinces never submitted tax revenues, and governorships lapsed into hereditary succession.
 They engaged in occasional war with the central government, or against each other, and Youzhou seemed to conduct its own foreign policy.
 This meant that the culture of these northeastern provinces started diverging from the capital.
 Many of the elites in post-Tang China, including the future emperors of the Song dynasty, came from this region.

-The administrations of the Five Dynasties and the early Song dynasty shared a pattern of being disproportionately drawn from the families of military governors in northern and northwestern China (Hebei, Shanxi, Shaanxi), their personal staff, and the bureaucrats who served in the capitals of the Five dynasties.
+The administrations of the Five Dynasties and the early Song Dynasty shared a pattern of being disproportionately drawn from the families of military governors in northern and northwestern China (Hebei, Shanxi, Shaanxi), their personal staff, and the bureaucrats who served in the capitals of the Five dynasties.
 These families had risen to prominence due to the unraveling of central authority after the An Lushan Rebellion, despite lacking esteemed ancestry.
 The historian Deng Xiaonan argued that many of these military families, including the Song imperial family, were of mixed Han Chinese-Turkic-Kumo Xi ancestry.